Italian War of 1536–1538: Effects

 The Truce of Nice, signed on June 18, 1538, ended the war, leaving Turin in French hands but affecting no significant change in the map of Italy.
 The Truce of Nice was notable because Charles and Francis refused to sit in the same room together because of their intense mutual hatred.
 Pope Paul III was forced to carry out negotiations by going from room to room, trying to reach an agreement between the two leaders.
-Tension from this war led to Charles V turning to fight against the Ottomans, only to lose at the Battle of Preveza on September 28, 1538.
+Tension from this war led to Charles V participating in Paul III's Holy League against the Ottomans, which disbanded after being routed by intense infighting at the Battle of Preveza on September 28, 1538.

-Overall, Spain gained significant control over Italy.
-This Italian War meant that the independence of several Italian states had ended and that most of the Italian peninsula would be ruled (or influenced) by foreign monarchs.
+Overall, by retaining Milan, Spain gained significant control over Italy.
+This war had meant that the independence of several Italian states had ended and that most of the Italian Peninsula would be ruled (or influenced) by foreign monarchs.
 The political fragmentation of Italy, and the lack of an unified response to pressures from both France and Spain, made it highly susceptible to European politics and foreign invasions.
-Future Italian wars emerged from this conflict, specifically the Italian War of 1542-1546.
+This settlement would not last long, as renewed war broke out in 1542.
 Moreover, different parts of the peninsula experienced severe degrees of devastation on the territory, cities, and infrastructure.
 On occasion, armies plundered cities and slaughtered across the countryside.

-This war entrenched hostilities between the Spanish and French, as they would continue to vie for control over territory and influence in Europe.
-For example, even after the death of Francis I in 1547, Henry II, Francis’ successor, continued aggression against the Imperial/Spanish and Charles V. The war weakened both countries financially.
-The Italian War of 1536–38 strengthened the alliance between the Ottomans and the French, for it took the both of them working together to make Charles V desire peace, in order to avoid a two-front war.
+This war entrenched hostilities between the French and Spanish, as they would continue to vie for control over territory and influence in Europe.
+For example, even after the death of Francis I in 1547, Henry II, Francis’ successor, continued aggression against the Habsburg forces.
+The war weakened both countries financially, while it strengthened the alliance between the Ottomans and the French, for it took the both of them working together to make Charles V desire peace, in order to avoid a two-front war.